 Copyright © 1994 by Theosophical University Press.
 Electronic version ISBN 1-55700-158-8.
 All rights reserved.
 This edition may be downloaded for off-line viewing without charge.
 No part of this publication may be reproduced or transmitted for commercial or other use in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without the prior permission of Theosophical University Press.
-Because of current limitations in ASCII character fonts, and for ease of searching, no diacritical marks appear in the electronic version of the text.
+For ease of searching, no diacritical marks appear in the electronic version of the text.

 NOTE: In 1930 my mother, Dr. Grace Green Knoche (1871-1962), a profound student of Helena Blavatsky's writings, founded and edited The Lotus-Circle Messenger, a children's magazine.
 Every issue was intended to spark the child's awareness of beauty and harmony in nature.
 "The Adventures of the Atoms" series ran from 1931 to 1933 and in the 1940s the author prepared it for book form.
 Sixty-odd years later, in 1994-5, Sunrise: Theosophic Perspectives published this version, edited by Sarah Belle Dougherty. — Grace F. Knoche

 These pages in the Book of the Universe are written in the guise of fantasy but with no part in untruth, for the atom is more than mere laboratory material.
 It is an evolving being, of infinite change and growth, yet inalterable and constant at its core which is divine.